caterina-prior/PyCosmo_SimGadget/README.md

 The parameter file needs to specify the location where the generated initial conditions will be saved.
 In the example files, this is the folder `./ICs/`, which corresponds to the folder `SimGadget/ngenic/ICs/`.
 This folder must exist **before** running the code.

 ### Run the code
-To run the code, the following command can be executed in the `SimGadget/ngenic/` :
+To run the code, the following command can be executed in the `SimGadget/ngenic/` folder:

 `./N-GenIC parameterfiles/lsf_32.param`

 This will generate $32^3$ particles.
-It runs the parameterfile that is stored in the `parameterfiles` folder and will save the generates data in the folder `SimGadget/ngenic/ICs/`.
+It uses the parameter file `lsf_32.param` which is stored in the `parameterfiles` folder and will save the generated data in the folder `SimGadget/ngenic/ICs/`.
 By default two initial condition files will be generated; The binary file `lsf_32` which is compatible with GADGET and `lsf_32.csv` which is a readable .csv file containing the particle positions and velocities.
 The file needs to be copied to the desired simulation folder of IPPL using the filename `Data.csv`.
 By specifying the folder that contains `Data.csv`, IPPL will run the simulation and save the results in the specified folder.

 The initial conditions can also be generated in parallel with the command: